 Zip Wire – Adrenaline junkie or willing to face a fear?
 There’s zip wires up and down the country and all offer a different experience.
 So do your research and find the challenge that is right for you (and most likely to encourage friends to sponsor you!).

-WOULD YOU LIKE TO TAKE PART IN ONE OF EVENTS OR VOLUNTEER AT OUR NEXT VETERAN COMMUNITY DAY?
-CHECK OUT OUR EVENTS PAGE
+WOULD YOU LIKE TO TAKE PART IN ONE OF EVENTS, ORGANISE YOUR OWN EVENT OR VOLUNTEER AT OUR NEXT VETERAN COMMUNITY DAY?
+PLEASE COMPLETE THIS ONLINE FORM OR CALL 07930657568 FOR MORE INFORMATION

 Privacy & Cookies Policy